New York Shipbuilding strike: 1934 strike

 The strike occurred during construction of the Heavy cruiser USS Tuscaloosa.

 By the summer of 1933, wages and conditions in the port were considered unsatisfactory due to the increased cost of living and lack of support by the American Federation of Labor.
 The Industrial Union of Marine and Shipbuilding Workers of America offered assistance, being organized by local left-wing and social workers in the area.
 By 1934, it had expanded and represented a quarter of a million members.

 The workers went on strike on March 27, 1934, demanding an increase in wages and fewer working hours.
 Around 3,100 men took part in the action.
 Union members asked for "abolition of piecework and elimination of the company union with consequent enrollment of its members in the industrial union."
 This delayed work of $40,000,000 worth of ships.
-The "first-class" mechanics were currently making $23.20 for a 32-hour work week.
-The union asked for an increase of $1 an hour for a 32-hour week for these mechanics, and increased wages for other job categories in the company as well.
+The "first-class" mechanics were currently making $23.20 for a 32-hour workweek.
+The union asked for an increase of $1 an hour for a 32-hour workweek for these mechanics, and increased wages for other job categories in the company as well.

 On April 13, the New York Shipbuilding Company said it was officially closing down.
 Company president, Clinton L. Bardo, offered a 10% pay raise to the workers.

 The wage increase was finally negotiated on May 13.
 The workers and union members were originally asking for 37.5%, but instead compromised on 14.6% after the Navy threatened to move construction of the cruiser Tuscaloosa to another Navy Yard.
 The company insisted they would not discriminate over rehiring workers, and increased working hours from 32 to 36 hours a week.
 The skilled mechanics received the highest wage increase, which was 16.5%.
 1,300 workers’ wages increased from 61–71 cents an hour to 70–83 cents an hour.

 On May 15, over 3,000 returned to work in Camden.
 The strike lasted for a total of seven weeks and stopped the production of many naval vessels, tankers and other ships.
 About 900 new men applied for a job at the shipyard, in order to participate in a new naval construction program.
 The union officers held a parade to celebrate the end of the strike.

 The company resumed work, completing work on the Tuscaloosa, including a test run.